A Complete Guide to the Role of an Ecommerce Analyst

 -

-End‑to‑end visibility: Merging commerce clicks with shipping and returns closes the loop between promise and delivery.
+Merging clickstream data with shipping and returns for complete visibility: Merging commerce clicks with shipping and returns closes the loop between promise and delivery.
+Understanding logistics costs and RTO rates helps analysts quantify the real profitability of different customer segments

 Even high‑performing teams hit headwinds.
 Here are real issues and pragmatic fixes.